itsamanpathak/DigiPointSDK/README.md

 DigiPoint Android SDK is a Kotlin library for India's Digital Postal Index Number (DIGIPIN) system.
 Convert coordinates to 10-character codes and back with 4m×4m precision.

+> **⚠️ Pre-release Version (v0.1.0)**: This is a beta release for testing and feedback.
+Please report any issues you encounter.

 **Key Benefits:**
 - ⚡ **High Precision**: 4m×4m grid accuracy
 - 🗺️ **India-Focused**: Optimized for Indian boundaries